jsarriaa/PHGv2Tools/README.md

 conda activate phgtools
 ```
 #### Install PHG
-Ensure to have installated PHGv2.
+Ensure to have installed PHGv2.
 Follow the steps [here](https://phg.maizegenetics.net/installation/)

 ## Usage
-- #### Core, accesion and unique ranges analisys
+- #### Core, accessory and unique ranges analysis
 Having a merged h.VCF file of the pangenome PHG database, it is possible to determine which ranges are found in all, only one or in certain genomes of the pangenome.
 As PHG ranges are based in genes annotation, it is possible to perform a parallelism between them.
 It is stapled for pangenome data analysis to think about core, accessory and unique genes:

 ![Pangenome genes example. [reference](https://www.bgi.com/us/plant-and-animal-pan-genome)](https://github.com/jsarriaa/PHGv2Tools/blob/main/Misc/Images/Figure%201.%20Example%20of%20a%20pan-genome.jpg)

 [img reference](https://www.bgi.com/us/plant-and-animal-pan-genome)
-Extrapolating this into the PHG ranges, it is usefull to have the information of which ranges are shared or not.
+Extrapolating this into the PHG ranges, it is useful to have the information of which ranges are shared or not.

 ```core-range-detecter``` is the function which will give as output 2 png images:
   - bar plot of ranges distributed in how many genomes are found at pangenome.